 A certain individual has made statements claiming rights to its Kabaya permit, which is held by Komet Mali SARL.
-Legal claims have been lodged and the Company considers that these statements are frivolous in nature and is taking steps to protect its interests in the permit (please refer to the Permit and Property Title Section in the Risk Section of the MD&A for more information on Mali).
+Legal claims have been lodged and the Company considers that these statements are frivolous in nature and is taking steps to protect its interests in the permit.